lino-framework/lino/docs/topics/mti.rst

 See also:

-- :doc:`/tickets/22` gives an introduction to MTI
+- :srcref:`docs/tickets/22` gives an introduction to MTI
-- :doc:`/autodoc/lino.test_apps.mti`.
+- :mod:`lino.test_apps.mti`.